Blu-Lock Buying Guide

 Once the tubing layout is planned and included on the sketch, the design process is near completion.
 The final step is to determine how many and what types of fittings will be needed to achieve the sketched design.
 If you have followed the steps above this will be an easy process if you keep a few simple rules in mind:

-If your tubing run needs to turn at 90° use an Elbow Fitting.
+If your tubing run needs to turn at 90° use a Blu Lock Elbow Fitting.

-If your tubing needs to go in 3 directions use a Tee Fitting.
+If your tubing needs to go in 3 directions use a Blu Lock Tee Fitting.

-Every location that the tubing comes to an end requires an End Cap Fitting.
+Every location where the tubing comes to an end requires a Blu-Lock Cap.
 The exception to this is when the tubing ends at an emitter.

 Every location there is an emitter will require at least one Swing Adapter (covered in more detail later in this guide).